ydrgzm/PrettyData/README.md

 A data formatting and visualization application created by Zeshan Ayub.

+## Features
+- Format, validate, minify, and pretty-print JSON, YAML, and XML
+- Auto-detect data type
+- Copy to clipboard, download as file
+- Dark/light/high-contrast mode
+- Responsive, accessible, and mobile-friendly UI
+- No backend, no tracking, no authentication

 ## How to deploy on GitHub Pages

 To deploy this project on GitHub Pages: